 Project biologists shall be present to provide technical guidance at all project activities that may involve fish handling.
 All dewaterings shall be accomplished in accordance with approved project dewatering plans.
-Dewatering and fish handling plans were reviewed and revised in 1997 to ensure that they comply with Appendix G, Guidelines for Dewatering and Fish Handling Plans.
+When river temperatures reach 70 degrees Fahrenheit or greater, all adult fish handling will be coordinated through CENWW-OD-TN.
+Dewatering and fish handling plans were reviewed and revised in 1997 to ensure that they comply with Appendix G, Guidelines for Dewatering and Fish

+Handling Plans.

+- 3.1.
+Juvenile Fish Passage Facilities.

-3.1.1.
+- 3.1.1.
 Scheduled Maintenance.
 Scheduled maintenance of the juvenile facilities is conducted during the entire year.
-Long-term maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period from December 16 to March 25.
+Longterm maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period from December 16 to March 25.
 During the fish passage season parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.

-3.1.2.
+- 3.1.2.
 Unscheduled Maintenance.
 Unscheduled maintenance is the correction of any situation that prevents the facilities from operating according to criteria or that will impact fish passage and survival.
 Maintenance of facilities such as ESBSs, which sometimes break down during the fish passage season, will be carried out according to procedures described below.
-In these cases, repairs will be made as prescribed and CENWW-OD-TF notified for further coordination.
-Unscheduled maintenance, that will have a significant impact on juvenile fish passage, shall be coordinated with the CBFWA (via the FPC) and NMFS on a case-bycase basis by CENWW-OD-TF.
-CENWW-OD-TF will be notified as soon as possible after it becomes apparent that maintenance repairs are required.
-The Project Manager has the authority to initiate work prior to notifying CENWW-OD-TF when in his opinion delay of the work will result in an unsafe situation for people, property, or fish.
-Information required by CENWW-OD-TF includes:
+In these cases, repairs will be made as prescribed and CENWW-OD-TN notified for further coordination.
+Unscheduled maintenance, that will have a significant impact on juvenile fish passage, shall be coordinated with the CBFWA (via the FPC) and NMFS on a case-bycase basis by CENWW-OD-TN.
+CENWW-OD-TN will be notified as soon as possible after it becomes apparent that maintenance repairs are required.
+The Project Manager has the authority to initiate work prior to notifying CENWW-OD-TN when in his opinion delay of the work will result in an unsafe situation for people, property, or fish.
+Information required by CENWW-OD-TN includes:

 - a.
 Description of the problem.

 - b.
 Type of outage required.

 - c.
 Impact on facility operation.

-- 4. Length of time for repairs.
+- d.
+Length of time for repairs.

-5. Expected impacts on fish passage and proposed measures to mitigate them.
+- e.
+Expected impacts on fish passage and proposed measures to mitigate them.

-3.1.2.1.
+- 3.1.2.1.
 Extended-length Submersible Bar Screens.
 All ESBSs are inspected periodically throughout the juvenile migration season with a video monitoring system.
 If a screen is found to be damaged or malfunctions at any time it will be removed and either replaced with a spare ESBS or repaired and returned to service.
 A turbine unit shall not be operated during the juvenile bypass season with a missing, known damaged, or non-operating ESBS (except as detailed below).
-If an ESBS fails on a weekend or at night when maintenance crews are not available, the respective turbine unit will be shut down and generation switched to another fully screened unit.
+If an ESBS fails on a weekend or at night when maintenance crews are not available, the respective

+turbine unit will be shut down and generation switched to another fully screened unit.
 If all screened turbine units are in service, water may be spilled until the affected ESBS can be removed and repaired or replaced.